gonimo/gonimo/front/doc/Gonimo-Architecture.md

 see how to actually build a full blown application out of components, reaching the goals we aimed for.

 If you like this architecture and want to give it a try, but don't have a toy project at hand - feel free to play with Gonimo!
 Most of the frontend is still legacy code, with no architecture at all, if you want to give a hand, porting it to the Gonimo Architecture - pull requests would be greatly appreciated!
+For questions and discussions, please join our [gitter chat][gonimo gitter]!

 Stay tuned for part 2, Monoids rock! ;-)